lukso-network/docs/docs/standards/access-control/lsp6-key-manager.md

 **Good practices:**

-1. Split the permissions over the Universal Profile accross different devices, hardware wallets or a combination of both.
+1. Split the permissions over the Universal Profile across different devices, hardware wallets or a combination of both.
 2. Make sure to double or triple check when granting permissions to 3rd parties (other Universal Profiles, DApps, etc.).

 :::